Asbestos Exposure in Nebraska

 Asbestos Removal in Nebraska

-If you are the owner or manager of an asbestos structure, it’s legally your responsibility to quickly and adequately have it removed before anyone else frequents the building.
+If you are the owner or manager of an asbestos structure, it’s legally your responsibility to quickly and adequately remove it before anyone else frequents the building.
 Some inspectors can come by, check your property, and see how it can be removed efficiently.
-There are also certified companies that will come to your building and remove the toxic mineral for you.
+Certified companies will also come to your building and remove the toxic mineral for you.
 Some asbestos removal companies with 5 stars on Google (in alphabetical order) in Nebraska include:

 - Bockmann Inc.